 Audi Landjet is neither an ‘A’ nor ‘Q’ model

 Audi can’t reveal what the Landjet, initiated under the Artemis project, is just yet, but can tell us what it’s not.
-In an interview with Wirtschafts Woche in January, Duesmann discussed about the branding of the Landjet.
+In an interview with Wirtschafts Woche in January 2021, Duesmann discussed the branding of the Landjet.